zegkljan/ruflood/README.md

 ## Build it yourself

+You only need to do this if you don't trust the precompiled binaries and/or you want to modify the code.

 1. Install [Go](https://go.dev/).
 2. Clone/download this repository.
 3. Navigate to the folder where you have downloaded it, and run `go build`.